korzeniowska18/Additional_Important_Data/Mac_OS/commands.md

-Set system date and time in Recovery in Terminal command for checking date and time:
+Set system date and time in Recovery in Terminal using the command for checking date and time:

 ```
 $ date